mohsenhdkh/mohsenhdkh.github.io/_pages/about.md

 - CSoI Seminar Series, Spring 2020,

-*Feature Selection for Supervised Binary Classification*
+*A Fourier-Based Framework for Feature Selection and Supervised Binary Classification*

 - University of Main, Oct.
 2020,